vweevers/detect-tabular/README.md

 - Open Document Format/OASIS (ods)
 - SYLK

 <small><i>NB.
-It actually supports even more formats - depending on whether excel-stream or phpexcel-stream is used - but only the shared formats are listed here</small></i>.
+It actually supports even more formats - depending on whether spreadsheet-stream or phpexcel-stream is used - but only the shared formats are listed here</small></i>.

 ## install